iamvickyav/spring-boot-docker-tomcat/README.md

-# How to run SpringBoot application in Tomcat (running as Docker instance)
+# How to run SpringBoot application in Tomcat with Docker

 To run this application in Docker, follow the below steps